umr4nlp/umr-guidelines/guidelines.md

 	b.
-The parent event has a compatible modal annotation: the parent event and child event have the same parent and the same edge value in the modal dependency OR the parent event has a `:FullAff` relation to the `AUTH` node in the modal dependency
+The parent event has a compatible modal annotation: the parent event and child event have the same parent and the same edge value in the modal dependency OR the parent event has a `:full-affirmative` relation to the `AUTH` node in the modal dependency

 	c.
 There is a clear temporal relation between the parent event and the child event